iBug/iBug-source/_drafts/openldap-server.md

 These two packages should also pull in `nscd` (Name Service Cache Daemon) and `nslcd` (Name Service LDAP Client Daemon).
 The former provides a local cache for name service lookup results, while the latter provides the ability to lookup items from an LDAP server.

-After configuring the packages, your `/etc/nslcd.conf` should contain two lines that are reminiscent of `/etc/ldap/ldap.conf`, except that the keys are in lowercase.
+After configuring the packages, your `/etc/nslcd.conf` should contain two lines that look similar to that of `/etc/ldap/ldap.conf`, except that the keys are in lowercase.

 ```text
 uri ldap://ldap.example.com